kubemq-io/docs/docs/development/net.md

 - Metadata - Optional.
 - Body - Mandatory.
 - Timestamp -Set Internally, an indication of the time the response was created.
-- Executed - Boolean that represents of the task the Responder was performed.
+- Executed - Boolean that represents the task the Responder was performed.
 - Error - Mandatory - Represents if an error occurred while processing the request.

 ### Subscribe to Requests